cert-manager/cert-manager/docs/incubator-proposal.md

 ## Problem

-Currently in Kubernetes, a number of different components including user applications require TLS certificates.
-Right now, users can provide certificates to workloads on the cluster by creating `Secret` resources that contain a private/public keypair.
+Currently in Kubernetes, a number of different components including user applications require X.509 certificates for use with TLS.
+Right now, users can provide certificates to workloads on the cluster by creating `Secret` resources that contain a private/public keypair, or potentially generating a CSR within a pod and requesting it be signed by a certificate authority.

 A number of projects (see: [kube-lego](https://github.com/jetstack/kube-lego), [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager)